sunil-fm/FusePyStarter/docs/initialization/pre-commit.rst

 - Official Docs: https://pre-commit.com/
 - Example Hooks: https://github.com/pre-commit/pre-commit-hooks

 Next Step
 ---------

-After setting up `pre-commit`, the next step is to define a **CI pipeline** (e.g., GitHub Actions, GitLab CI) that runs the same checks server-side.
-This ensures hooks are consistently enforced in pull requests, even if developers forget to install them locally.
+After setting up `pre-commit`, the next step is to configure **Dynaconf** for managing your application settings and environment configurations.
+Dynaconf simplifies handling multiple environments, secrets, and layered configurations.

+See the next documentation section on Dynaconf configuration to get started.

 Uninstall
 ---------